-means the pipe between the street main and the point of supply, and is 250mm distance outside of the consumer's property boundary and includes:- means a revolving spray, sprinkler pipe, or device to distribute water for garden or lawn watering, but does not include a hand-held hose, or a device installed exclusively for the purpose of extinguishing fire.
+means the pipe between the street main and the point of supply, and is 250mm distance outside of the consumer's property boundary and includes:

-- (a) the stop tap at the junction of the service pipe with the main; - (b) any stop tap fitted at the end of the service pipe; and - (c) any stop tap fitted on the service pipe between the end thereof and the main.
+- a. the stop tap at the junction of the service pipe with the main - b. any stop tap fitted at the end of the service pipe - c. any stop tap fitted on the service pipe between the end thereof and the main.